jgeek/distributed_task_scheduler/README.md

 ### Raft leader election (profile: raft)

+Split brain issues occur when starting multiple nodes.
+The Raft implementation is not fully functional yet.
 This runs 2 nodes (raft-node1, raft-node2) plus Redis.
 The nodes form a Raft cluster.

 ```